An exact solution method for binary equilibrium problems with compensation and the power market uplift problem: An exact solution for binary equilibrium problems

 The reasoning is similar to Theorem~\ref{theorem:no_compensation}: if compensation does not incur any penalty or negative effects, then redistribution of the biggest possible surplus (or least possible cost) is indeed the preferred strategy.
 The additional constraints of the binary-equilibrium method may restrict the solution space and could make the socially optimal outcome infeasible in problem~\eqref{model:overall:problem}.

 So far, we have shown cases where the social planner is superior to the binary-equilibrium model.
-We now show that if compensation payments are to be used, there is a case where the opposite is true. \begin{itemize} \itemAss{two-stage:comparison} Assume that the objective function of the overall problem is the aggregate of the pay-offs of each player, i.e.,

-\end{itemize} This assumption means that the upper-level player acts as a social planner in the sense that it optimizes the joint pay-off of all market participants.
+We now show that if compensation payments are to be used, there is a case where the opposite is true. \begin{itemize} \itemAss{two-stage:comparison} Assume that the objective function of the overall problem is the aggregate of the pay-offs of each player, i.e., \\ $F\Big(\big(x_i,y_i\big)_{i \in I}\Big)= \sum_i f_i\big(x_i,y_i,y_{-i}(x_{-i})\big).$ \end{itemize} This assumption means that the upper-level player acts as a social planner in the sense that it optimizes the joint pay-off of all market participants.
 It also implies that no player exerts market power (i.e., each firm is a price-taker).
-The other implication is that consumer welfare can be included in the objective function, if demand is modeled as an active player.
-Thus, this assumption does not restrict the inclusion of consumer welfare in more general settings.
+Another implication is that consumer welfare can be included in the objective function, if demand is modeled as an active player.

 \begin{spacing}{1.1} \begin{theorem} Under Assumptions~\refAss{KKT:conditions}, \refAss{upper:level:convex:quadratic}, \refAss{lower:level:linear} and~\refAss{two-stage:comparison}, the optimal solution of the multi-objective problem subject to a binary quasi-equilibrium (problem~\ref{model:overall:problem}) is at least as good as the solution to the social-welfare problem~\eqref{twostage:problem} subject to ex-post compensation to guarantee incentive compatibility, i.e.,